-Judge Strikes Down Law That Put Alabama Minors On 'Trial' Over Abortions
+Judge Strikes Down Law That Put Alabama Minors on ‘Trial’ Over Abortions

 Ultimately, the federal judge who ruled that the law was unconstitutional did so because it placed "an undue burden on a minor in Alabama who seeks an abortion through a judicial bypass."

 The idea of a fetus’ lawyer arguing against the desired outcome of the woman carrying that fetus sounds almost medieval.
-But it wouldn’t be the first time a fetus was called to the witness stand: in 2011, activists agitating for a “heartbeat bill” to pass in Ohio hauled pregnant women in front of a state legislature so they could hear their fetus’s life-affirming heartbeat.
+But it wouldn’t be the first time a fetus was called to the witness stand: in 2011, activists agitating for a “heartbeat bill” to pass in Ohio hauled pregnant women in front of a state legislature so lawmakers could hear these fetus’s life-affirming heartbeats.

 When a nine-week-old fetus bumbled its testimony (its heartbeat was described as “only faintly audible and far from distinct”), a 15-week-old fetus was called to the stand as back-up--and performed better.